Student Services will be open from 8:30 a.m. to 8 p.m. December 6 to 19.

 Please see the guide on using the Academic Advisement Report for assistance.

 Each time you add or drop a course, your fees will adjust.
 Check your student account by selecting ‘Account Inquiry’ in the finances section of the Student Center to update your fee information.
-The Student Accounts and Cashiers website provides further information about your fees and payment options.
+Further information about your fees and payment options.

 - NOTE: Your account summary may not reflect recent changes to your tuition and fees.
 Select Account Inquiry for an updated balance.